zzaimeche/saltwikiclone/Workflow.md

 # Submitting patches

+Patches are always cherry-picked by Support Team from the upstream from a corresponding version.
+To submit a patch, please:

+* Open a bug in Bugzilla
+* Describe what it does
+* Reference an upstream PR

-An accepted patch is a patch, that is committed in the openSUSE Salt Git repository.
-Patche can be accepted by Support Team only when:
+An "accepted patch" is a patch, that is committed in the openSUSE Salt Git repository.
+Patches can be accepted by Support Team only when:

 * There is a clear reproducer of the problem or a good reason to have it (bugfix, security issue etc).
 * Fix for it is in the upstream and reviewed _there_ by the upstream developers.